Why is the college investing such a significant amount of money into housing?

 Will the college be able to repurpose any part of the honor houses or the President’s House?

 The college contracted a company to salvage doors, trim boards, plumbing fixtures, electrical items, cabinets, and flooring from the houses.

 How will the project meet the college’s commitment to the environment and sustainability?

-The new buildings will offer improved energy efficiency, especially when compared to the existing honor houses.
-The college is also exploring geothermal energy, and is designing the new facilities to LEED standard.
+The new buildings will offer improved energy efficiency, especially when compared to the honor houses.

 Will counseling services be disrupted during construction?

 No. The Counseling Center will temporarily relocate to Rolvaag Memorial Library.
 The Kierkegaard Library and staff will be moving to Steensland Hall as the Kierkegaard Library’s permanent location.
 The Counseling Center will move into the space in Rolvaag Memorial Library that is vacated by Kierkegaard staff.
 The Counseling Center and Health Services will relocate to the east wing of the new residence hall once construction is complete in the fall of 2022.